Lowell Sherman

-Lowell J. Sherman (October 11, 1888 – December 28, 1934) was an American actor and film director.
+Lowell Sherman (October 11, 1888 – December 28, 1934) was an American actor and film director.
 In an unusual practice for the time, he served as both actor and director on several films in the early 1930s.
 He later turned exclusively to directing.
 Having scored huge successes directing the films She Done Him Wrong (starring Mae West) and Morning Glory (which won Katharine Hepburn her first Academy Award), he was at the height of his career when he died after a brief illness.

 Early life and career

 Born in San Francisco in 1888 to John Sherman and Julia Louise Gray, who were both connected with the theater; John as a theatrical management agent and Julia as a stage actress.
 His maternal grandmother had been an actress, starring with the actor Edwin Booth (brother of actor-assassin John Wilkes Booth).
 Sherman began his career as a child actor appearing in many touring companies.

 As an adolescent he appeared on Broadway in plays such as Judith of Bethulia (1904) with Nance O'Neil and in David Belasco's 1905 smash hit The Girl of the Golden West with Blanche Bates where he was a young Pony Express rider.

 By 1915, Sherman was appearing in silent films usually playing playboys, until D. W. Griffith cast him as the villain in the film, Way Down East (1920).
 He continued playing villains or playboys in films, as he had in the theatre, throughout the 1920s, in such films as Molly O' (1921), A Lady of Chance (1929) and later in talkies such as Ladies of Leisure (1930), and What Price Hollywood?
 (1932).

 In 1921, Sherman was in San Francisco attending a party as a guest of friend Roscoe Arbuckle at the St. Francis Hotel.
 He was in an adjoining room with madam Maude Delmont when Arbuckle was with Virginia Rappe.
 Rappe died four days afterwards.
 Lurid allegations circulated that Arbuckle had raped her at the party and inflicted injuries which directly caused her death.
 Arbuckle was arrested for murder (later downgraded to manslaughter), and Sherman had to testify during the ensuing trial.